 Each year the Institute produces a booklet containing descriptions of the individual projects available.
 Each entry contains a brief description of the background to the project along with a summary of the type of work involved and several references to where more information can be obtained.
 Following the project descriptions, details of the timetable, format of the project write-ups and the criteria to be used in the assessment of the projects are included.

 Please read the University's guidelines on plagiarism.

-An orientation course (5 lectures) covering unix, the Institute of Astronomy Science Cluster, LaTeX (text-processing facility) and information resources available on-line commences on the first Thursday of Michaelmas Full Term (4 October 2012).
+An orientation course (5 lectures) covering unix, the Institute of Astronomy Science Cluster, LaTeX (text-processing facility) and information resources available on-line commences on the first Monday or Tuesday of Michaelmas Full Term (10 or 11 October 2016).

 The equivalent of 3 formal Supervisions will be offered by the Project Supervisor.

 Practice oral presentations, consisting of a 20 minute talk followed by up to 10 minutes of questions, to an audience of Part III Astrophysics students, Project Supervisors and the Project Coordinator will be given on the last Thursday and Friday of Lent Term (14, 15, 16, and 17 March 2017).
 A final timetable for the presentations will be provided by e-mail during the previous week.
 The presentation is not formally assessed but offers the opportunity to become familiar with the format of the presentation, to be assessed by the Part III Examiners in the Easter Term.
 The Project Supervisor's attendance at the informal presentation and subsequent feedback constitutes the fourth and final, Supervision of the Lent Term.

 A draft of the final project report, generated with LaTeX or an equivalent text-processing package, should be handed to the Project Supervisor no later than 19 April 2017.
 An eighth Supervision, to discuss the draft report, should take place no later than the first Tuesday of Easter Full Term (25 April 2017).